5 Leadership Clichés to Ditch

 Instead, help employees ask better, more productive questions such as, “How can I get the information I need?” or “How can I help support the idea?”

-Limiting Belief #4: Don’t come to me with an issue without a solution.
+Limiting belief No. 4: Don’t come to me with an issue without a solution.

-Limiting Belief #5: Great results can only come from perfect plans.
+Limiting belief No. 5: Great results can only come from perfect plans.